 Located on a prominent position within the Marchant City area in the city centre, the building was converted by CCG on behalf of Glasgow Housing Association (GHA) and Lowther, members of the Wheatley Group, over a 2-year construction programme.

-In keeping with the brief set out by the client and Glasgow City Council, the building’s exterior was to be conserved as much as possible.
-This involved the repair and upgrade of the stone elevation, comprehensive repairs to the roof and the internal fabric, and the replacement of all windows.
+A total of 52 one and two-bedroom mid-market rent flats were conceived as part of a client and Glasgow City Council brief that stated the requirement to conserve as much of the building’s heritage as possible.
+This included the exterior which involved the repair and upgrade of the stone elevation, comprehensive repairs to the roof and the internal fabric, and the replacement of all windows.

-All of Bell Street’s doors were also manufactured by CCG including the FD60 flat entrance door, complete with a bespoke beading design to replicate the aesthetic of a traditional Victorian door style, as well as all close entry, common and internal door sets.
+In addition to the window sets, all of Bell Street’s doors were also manufactured by CCG including the FD60 flat entrance door, supplied with a bespoke beading design to replicate the aesthetic of a traditional Victorian door style, as well as all common and internal door sets.

 As a direct result of CCG’s involvement in the project, a series of community benefit initiatives were delivered including five full-time jobs, three trade apprenticeships and five work placements.
-Curriculum support for pupils and lecturers of Glasgow Kelvin College was performed as well as the donation of works toward the re-painting of a local care home.
+Curriculum support for pupils and lecturers of Glasgow Kelvin College was also provided as well as the donation of materials and labour toward the re-painting of a local care home.